Browser Fingerprint Test

 Collecting storage quota...

 The navigator.storage.estimate() API reveals how much disk space browsers allocate for IndexedDB, Cache API, and other storage.
-Large quotas suggest ample disk space—another fingerprinting vector.
+Large quotas suggest ample disk space, which is another fingerprinting vector.

 MIME Types & Media Support computing...